jsx-eslint/eslint-plugin-react/docs/rules/jsx-uses-react.md

 JSX expands to a call to `React.createElement`, a file which includes `React` but only uses JSX should consider the `React` variable as used.

+If you are using the @jsx pragma this rule will mark the designated variable and not the `React` one.

 This rule has no effect if the `no-unused-vars` rule is not enabled.

 ## Rule Details